 What is an expert witness?

-Unless you are given special permission by the Tribunal, you will normally not be allowed to use a witness at your hearing if you do not include them on your list and provide a brief summary of their evidence.
-Note that a will-say statement should be no more than a few sentences outlining what you expect that the witness will say at the hearing.
+Unless you are given special permission by the Tribunal, you will normally not be allowed to use a witness at your hearing if you do not include them on your list and provide a summary of their evidence.
+The respondent also needs to provide you with a witness list and witness statements for each witness in the same amount of time.
+If the respondent tries to use a witness who was not on their list and you have not received a summary of their intended evidence for, you should object.

 Does the Tribunal sometimes change the deadlines for documents or witness lists?